javifm86/hugo-site/content/blog/2021-03-22-responsive-images-hugo-shortcode/index.en.md

 ```

 And that´s all, you use the image as if you were in html and the shortcode and Hugo will generate images smaller when necessary.
 This
 solution comes from [Laura Kalbag][2], I just modified a little bit her code.
-I take this opportunity to recomendate her
+I take this opportunity to recommend her
 book [Accessibility For Everyone][3].

 [1]: https://gohugo.io/content-management/page-bundles/